wojtulab/sqlserver-hack/README.md

 # sqlserver-hack
-Recover access to MsSQL server
+Recover access to MsSQL server using psexec (system account) or SQLwriter.

 # INFO
 Script produce txt file (fullscript.txt) with prepared commands to recover access to specified SQL server instnace.